hazardsoft/nodejs2023Q2-service/README.md

 ## Generate Swagger Docs

-If `NODE_ENV` is set to `development`, Swagger docs are generated and placed into `doc` folder replacing existing `api.yaml` file.
+If environment variable `GEN_DOCS=1` is set, Swagger docs are generated and placed into `doc` folder replacing existing `api.yaml` file.

-E.g. you can run the following command that uses `NODE_ENV=development` env variable:
+E.g. you can run the following command that uses `GEN_DOCS=1` environment variable (can not be used inside of docker container):

 ```
-npm run start:dev
+npm run start:dev:docs
 ```

 ## Testing